A matrix for counting paths in acyclic colored digraphs

 \section{Proof of main theorem}

-We now prove our main theorem in a combinatorial way.
-Here we use the idea of the proof of Theorem \ref{thm: Stanley enumeration of path in adigraph} described in \cite{14}. \begin{proof}[Proof of Theorem \ref{thm: Main thm Stanly's thm Gen}] Take as the set of \emph{letters}.
+We now prove our main theorem in a combinatorial way. \begin{proof}[Proof of Theorem \ref{thm: Main thm Stanly's thm Gen}] Take as the set of \emph{letters}.
 The \emph{free monoid} $W^*$ is the set of all finite sequences (including the empty sequence, denoted by $1$) of elements of $W,$ usually called \emph{words}, with the operation of concatenation.
 Construct an algebra from $W^*$ by taking formal sum of elements of $W$ with coefficient in $\mathbb{Z},$ extending the multiplication by usual distributivity.
 For example, in this algebra,